JoshDoug/airline-booking-system/ReadMe.md

 See Project Wiki for Coursework Brief, and design process & dicsussion on front-end, back-end, and database.

+GitLab will be used for managing the code and project itself.
+If work isn't reflected in code that's been pushed, issues that have been completed and closed, or wikis that have been written, then it can be presumed the work hasn't been done.

 ## Setup

 * Install and license PhpStorm